Feeds:

 IMG_0537Then I suddenly felt a little afraid.
 Where exactly was this going to go?
 I imagined a beautiful little brook and a humble meadow waiting patiently for me through the other side.
 So I walked through, and I’m pretty sure I held my breath the entire time.
 I hurried through to the other side, and felt myself faced with a sunnier side of the forest.
 I continued walking and came out of the path.
 It was neither the brook nor field that I envisioned.
 It was instead pavement, along with a string of houses, and here’s where it gets better.
 I am looking at the school I work at.

 That’s right, I took a cute little detour in the woods, just to bring me back to exactly where I just came from, just minutes before.
 With a shake of my head I turn around and head back to where I just came from.
-However this slight disappointment does not ruin my overall romanticisation of this adorable little path I found, and on the way back, it was even more cute, if that’s even possible.
+However this slight disappointment did not ruin my overall romanticisation of this adorable little path I found, and on the way back, it was even more cute, if that’s even possible.

 IMG_0542I mean look at it.
 Look at those adorable leafy stairs.